 The “Pre-Auction MCP Report” provides the TR market clearing prices for either long term (LT) or short term (ST) TR auction rounds that have closed in the 18 months prior to the report date.

-This reportis available to all market participants and is published at least 30 days prior to the opening of the TR auction.
+This report is published at least 30 days prior to the opening of the TR auction.